 The former off-site SSDS located at 1214/1216 East Main Street was destroyed when the residential building was demolished in December 2016.
-The SMP will be revised accordingly when the 1214/1216 East Main Street parcel is re-developed to include any engineering control requirements at that time.
+The SMP will be revised accordingly when the 1214/1216 East Main Street parcel is re-developed to include any engineering control requirements at that time such as a required SSDS in newly constructed buildings.